arashsajjadi/G-DetectNet/README.md

 ---

 *Thank you for checking out G-DetectNet!
 If you have any questions or suggestions, please open an issue.
-We are eager to collaborate and improve this research project further.*
+I am eager to collaborate and improve this research project further.*
 ```

 ### How to Run the Updated Scripts with the New Model